quisperomario/quisperomario/README.md

 ### Hi there 👋, my name is Romario
 #### I am Telecommunications Engeniering

-I really enjoy learning  programming languages like Python, Java, JavaScript, SQL and frameworks  like Django, Flask.
+I really enjoy learning  programming languages like Python, Java, SQL.
 Also, i have domain in Deep Learning and Data Science with Python.

 <br/>